katharinalisalin/demo-bug-template/docs/contributing/index.md

     ---

-    Ask questions on our discussion board and get in touch with our community
+    Ask a question on our discussion board and get in touch with our community

-    [:octicons-arrow-right-24: Ask as question][ask a question]
+    [:octicons-arrow-right-24: Ask a question][ask a question]

 </div>